matter-labs/claude-code-action-max/README.md

    # On Windows
    type %USERPROFILE%\.claude\.credentials.json
    ```
+3. Create a GitHub Personal Access Token (PAT) for auto-refresh:
+   - Go to GitHub Settings → Developer settings → Personal access tokens → Fine-grained tokens
+   - Generate new token with:
+     - Repository access: Select your specific repository
+     - Repository permissions: `Secrets` → `Write`
+   - Note: GitHub Actions cannot update secrets with GITHUB_TOKEN (security limitation)
-3. Add these secrets to your repository:
+4. Add these secrets to your repository:
    - `CLAUDE_ACCESS_TOKEN`: Value from `claudeAiOauth.accessToken`
    - `CLAUDE_REFRESH_TOKEN`: Value from `claudeAiOauth.refreshToken`
    - `CLAUDE_EXPIRES_AT`: Value from `claudeAiOauth.expiresAt`
+   - `SECRETS_ADMIN_PAT`: Your GitHub PAT (for auto-refresh)
-4. Use the OAuth configuration in your workflow (see [`examples/claude-oauth.yml`](./examples/claude-oauth.yml))
+5. Use the OAuth configuration in your workflow (see [`examples/claude-oauth.yml`](./examples/claude-oauth.yml))

 **Benefits of OAuth authentication:**
 - Use your Claude Max subscription in GitHub Actions
 - Automatic token refresh when credentials expire
 - Secure credential caching across workflow runs
 - No need to manage API keys

+**Important Notes about OAuth:**
+- **Option 1 (Cache-based)**: Tokens are automatically refreshed and stored in GitHub Actions cache
+  - The cache persists for 7 days of inactivity
+  - If workflows don't run for >7 days, re-run the OAuth login workflow
+- **Option 2 (Secrets-based)**: To enable auto-refresh of secrets, you must:
+  1. Create a GitHub Personal Access Token (PAT) with `repo` and `secrets:write` permissions
+  2. Add it as `SECRETS_ADMIN_PAT` in your repository secrets
+  3. Include `secrets_admin_pat: ${{ secrets.SECRETS_ADMIN_PAT }}` in your workflow
+  - Without this PAT, tokens in secrets will NOT be refreshed and will expire

 ## 📚 FAQ